microsoft/python-language-server/.github/ISSUE_TEMPLATE/bug-report.md

 ## Environment data
 <!--
 To find your version:

-* (CTRL + Shift + P >> Python: Create Terminal >> Select "Output" >> Select "Python" from the dropdown menu in the top right of the output window).
+Select "View: Toggle Output" from the command palette (Ctrl+Shift+P), then select "Python" in the dropdown on the right ("Python Language Server" if running Insiders build of VS Code).
 Look for the line Microsoft Python Language Server version X in the console.

-* Note: if you are using the Insiders build of VS Code, find your version by navigating to the following: CTRL + Shift + P >> Python: Create Terminal >> Select "Output" >> Select "Python Language Server".
-Again, you will look for the line Microsoft Python Language Server version X in the console.
 -->

 - Language Server version: XXX